Search for Dark Matter Annihilation and Decay with H$\alpha$ Line Emission

 The electron H$\alpha$ deposition fraction is therefore

 \textbf{\textit{New Constraints with the Leo T Galaxy and Future Discovery Space.---}} Leo T is an ideal target for a first application of my method.
 Its gas-rich neutral core and extremely low star formation/metallicity minimize conventional $\Ha$ backgrounds while providing a substantial target for ionization and recombination.
-Its compact neutral core and well-constrained mass profile from H\,\textsc{i} kinematics and stellar data define a clean analysis volume with a robust DM density~\cite{Ryan-Weber:2007guk,Adams_2018,Faerman:2013pmm,Patra_2018}; see the Supplemental Material for more details.
+Its compact neutral core and well-constrained mass profile from H\,\textsc{i} kinematics and stellar data define a clean analysis volume with a robust DM density~\cite{Ryan-Weber:2007guk,Adams_2018,Faerman:2013pmm,Patra_2018}.

 The MUSE/VLT search for H$\alpha$ emission in Leo~T found no extended signal~\cite{Vaz_2023}.
 The reported 1$\sigma$ H$\alpha$ line-flux uncertainty per spaxel is $\sigma_{F,{\rm pix}} = 0.99\times10^{-20}\ \mathrm{erg\,s^{-1}\,cm^{-2}}$ for $0.2''\times 0.2''$ spaxels, $i.e.$ $\Omega_{\rm pix}=0.04\ \mathrm{arcsec}^2$.
 I combine pixels over the MUSE aperture of area $A$ using standard $\sqrt{N}$ statistics (with $N\equiv A/\Omega_{\rm pix}$) and include an empirically measured pixel-to-pixel covariance penalty $f_{\rm corr}$ \cite{Bacon:2014zla}.
 Adopting a one-sided 95\% C.L.
 Gaussian multiplier $\kappa_{95}=1.645$, the aperture-integrated $\Ha$ flux limit is